hashicorp/design-system/website/docs/components/breadcrumb/partials/code/how-to-use.md

 ### No wrapping

-By default, the breadcrumb allows items to wrap on multiple lines if the container is too small.
+By default, the Breadcrumb allows items to wrap on multiple lines if the container is too small.
 Pass `false` to the `@itemsCanWrap` parameter to avoid wrapping.

 !!!
 Warning